pingcap/docs/grafana-pd-dashboard.md

 ## Operator

 - Schedule operator create: The number of newly created operators per type
 - Schedule operator check: The number of checked operator per type.
-It mainly checks if the current step is finished; if yes, it returns the next step to be executed
+It mainly checks whether the current step is finished; if yes, it returns the next step to be executed
 - Schedule operator finish: The number of finished operators per type
 - Schedule operator timeout: The number of timeout operators per type
 - Schedule operator replaced or canceled: The number of replaced or canceled operators per type
 - Schedule operators count by state: The number of operators per state
-- Operator finish duration: The max duration of finished operators
+- Operator finish duration: The maximum duration of finished operators
-- Operator step duration: The max duration of finished operator step
+- Operator step duration: The maximum duration of finished operator steps

 ![PD Dashboard - Operator metrics](/media/pd-dashboard-operator-v4.png)